Apress/Devel-2D-Games-Unity/README.md

 Release v1.0 corresponds to the code in the published book, without corrections or updates.

-## Contributions
+## Contributions & Corrections

-See the file Contributing.md for more information on how you can contribute to this repository.
+If you find any typos, errors in code, or otherwise incorrect information, please feel free to file an [Issue](https://github.com/Apress/Devel-2D-Games-Unity/issues) in GitHub.
+See the file [Contributing.md](https://github.com/Apress/Devel-2D-Games-Unity/blob/master/Contributing.md) for more information on how you can further contribute to this repository.

 ## Errata